HL7/US-Core/source/pages/_includes/us-core-device-summary.md

 #### Summary of the Must Support Requirements
 1. A  Udicarrier  in `Device.udiCarrier`
+   - which must have a  string value  in `Device.udiCarrier.deviceIdentifier`
    - which should have a  base64Binary value  in `Device.udiCarrier.carrierAIDC`
    - which should have a  string value  in `Device.udiCarrier.carrierHRF`
+1. A  dateTime  in `Device.manufactureDate`
+1. A  dateTime  in `Device.expirationDate`
+1. A  string  in `Device.lotNumber`
+1. A  string  in `Device.serialNumber`